aythels/rpg-node-board/README.md

 Our phase 1 project does not utilize any external data source.
 Rather, we created the `mock-backend.ts` file, which includes all of the hardcoded JS values that are used throughout the frontend.
 Any line in the code that calls a function exported from `mock-backend.ts` will, in later phases, send an equivalent request to the actual backend.
 Therefore, function calls such as `GETnodesInGame()` and `GETuserCanEditNode()` should be treated as equivalent to having a comment above them saying "// code below requires server call".

 ### Admin Functionalities
-After logging in as 'admin', click on a game card (the "CLICK" game is the most complete demo and contains most of the preset values).
+After logging in as 'admin', click on a game card (*Note: the "CLICK" game is the one that is actually set up with data -- the other games should not be clicked*).
 This will bring you to the main view of the app (canvas).
 From here, you can click on the gear button at the top of the righthand sidebar to enable user editing (the ability to add/remove users, promote a player to a game master, change the game name, and delete the game).

 You can drag the nodes around on the canvas. *(Note: all of them will load in the same position.)*